-Drawing has been produced in colour and is based on digital information in .dwg format aerial images and/or GPS location where appropriate.
+Drawing has been produced in colour and is based on digital information in .dwg format brawing has been produced in Colour and is based or in digital infill infill infill infill and a aerial images and/or GPS location where appropriate.
 A monochrome copy should not be relied upon.
 The exact position of individual trees or species included as part of a tree group, woodland or hedgerow should be checked and verified on site prior to any decisions for foundation design, tree operations or construction activity being undertaken.
 Further survey work would be required for calculating foundation depths.

-Trees are living organisms that change over time, the condition of all trees illustrated herein, are to be checked by the project Arboriculturalist should works commence 12 menths after the date of this survey.
+Trees are living organisms that change over time, the condition of all trees illustrated herein, are to be checked by the project Arboriculturalist should works commence 12 months after the date of this survey.

-SOME TREES MAY BE SUBJECT TO STATUTORY CONSTRAINTS, IT IS THEREFORE ADVISED THAT NO WORKS SHOULD BE UNDERTAKEN TO ANY TREES ILLUSTRATED HEREIN WITHOUT FIRST OBTAINING THE RELEVANT AUTHORISATION TO DO SO UNLESS AGREED AS PER THE APPROVED PLANS THROUGH PLANNING CONSENT.
+SOME TREES MAY BE SUBJECT TO STATUTORY CONSTRAINTS.
+IT IS THEREFORE ADVISED THAT NO WORKS SHOULD BE UNDERTAKEN TO ANY TREES ILLUSTRATED HEREIN WITHOUT FIRST OBTAINING THE RELEVANT AUTHORISATION TO DO SO UNLESS AGREED AS PER THE APPROVED PLANS THROUGH PLANNING CONSENT.